paweenachodpaseart/Big-Data/README.md

 # Big-Data
-Database Systems for E-commerce Business
+Database Systems for E-commerce Business🛍️

 ### 📌 Project Overview
 This project involves designing a Big Data system for an online sales business, which will collect data on customer purchase history, store information, and various promotions.